Central African Republic–China relations

 Central African Republic–People's Republic of China relations refer to the bilateral relations of the Central African Republic and the People's Republic of China.
-Diplomatic relations between the People's Republic of China and the Central African Republic were established on September 29, 1964, when the CAR's government severed diplomatic relations with the Republic of China (Taiwan).
-China's ambassador to the Central African Republic is Ma Fulin as of 2017.
+Diplomatic relations between China and the Central African Republic were established on September 29, 1964, when the CAR's government severed diplomatic relations with the Republic of China (Taiwan).
+The Central African Republic has an embassy in Beijing whilst China has an embassy in Bangui.

 History

+David Dacko established diplomatic relations on 29 September 1964, thereby cutting off relations with Taiwan.
+It is believed that France tacitly supported the 1966 coup by Jean-Bédel Bokassa because of Dacko's rapprochement to China.